MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-system-oversight.md

 [Autoscale](/power-bi/enterprise/service-premium-auto-scale) is intended to handle occasional or unexpected bursts in Premium usage levels.
 Autoscale can respond to these bursts by automatically increasing CPU resources to support the increased workload.

 Automated scaling up reduces the risk of performance and user experience challenges in exchange for a financial impact.
-If the Premium capacity isn't well-managed, autoscale may trigger more often than expected.
+If the Premium capacity isn't well-managed, autoscale might trigger more often than expected.
 In this case, the [Premium metrics app](/power-bi/enterprise/service-premium-metrics-app) can help you to determine underlying issues and do capacity planning.

 #### Decentralized Premium capacity management